 Have you written a cookbook, and can I buy it?

-Yes, and yes.
 Acadiana Table: Cajun and Creole Home Cooking from the Heart of Louisiana debuted in October, 2016, and is available in bookstores everywhere or online.
-And if you would like an autographed copy of my cookbook, then visit our shop site.
-Published by Boston-based Harvard Common Press, it is a 320-page hardcover collection of stories, recipes, and photographs that reflect my passion for Cajun and Creole culinary culture.
-Most of the 125 recipes and over 180 full-color photographs do not appear on the blog.
+And if you would like an autographed copy of my cookbook, then visit our STORE site.
+Published by Boston-based Harvard Common Press, it is a 320-page hardcover collection of stories, 125 recipes, and 180 photographs that reflect my passion for Cajun and Creole culinary culture.
+The reviews of the book have been stellar, and no cookbook collection is complete without it.

-More than a recipe book, it is a kitchen-table conversation about a subject—Cajun and Creole food—that is misunderstood by many, and loved by many more.
-It’s a deep dive into a mysterious foodway with every tasty bite a discovery and the sole reason to dig deeper into the story of this fascinating culinary world.
-If you like taking culinary chances and enjoy a sense of adventure, then this book will play to your passion for creative cooking.
-To read media critics reviews of the book, go to the press page, and if you’d like to know what actual readers think of the book go to the reader reviews here.
+More than just recipe books, each cookbook is a kitchen-table conversation about a subject—Cajun and Creole food—that is misunderstood by many, and loved by many more.
+I take a deep dive into a mysterious foodway with every tasty bite a discovery and the sole reason to dig deeper into the story of this fascinating culinary world.
+If you like taking culinary chances and enjoy a sense of adventure, then these books will play to your passion for creative cooking.
+To read media critics reviews, go to the press page, and if you’d like to know what actual readers think, go to the reader reviews here.